PBrockmann/wms-pyferret/README.md

 Usage: pyferretWMS.py [--env=script.jnl] [--width=400] [--height=400] [--center=[0,0]] [--zoom=1]
                               'cmd/qualifiers variable; cmd/qualifiers variable'

 'cmd/qualifiers variable' is a classic ferret call (no space allowed except to separate the variable from the command and its qualifiers).
 The semi-colon character ';' is the separator between commands and will determine the number of maps to be drawn.
-The qualifiers can include the title qualifier considering that the space character is not allowed since used to distinguish cmd/qualifiers and the variable(s).
+The qualifiers can include the title qualifier considering that the space character is not allowed since used to distinguish the cmd/qualifiers and the variable(s).
 For this, you can use the HTML code '&nbsp' for the non-breaking space (without the ending semi-colon).
 For example: 'shade/lev=20/title="Simulation&nbspA" varA; shade/lev=20/title="Simulation&nbspB" varB'

 Options: